-You need to know about the side effects:
+You need to know about the side effects.
+Most treatments have some risks.
+The risk of Ranibizumab (Lucentis) is as follows:

-- Up to 3.5 per cent (three to four in every 100) of patients may have a stroke or mini-stroke (TIA) during the course of the treatment.
-There is no clear evidence that this is directly due to the injections, but possibly due to the age-related risks of the patients undergoing the treatment. - Raised blood pressure (hypertension) is seen in up to eight per cent (eight out of 100 patients). - Nose bleeds have been reported in one per cent (one in a 100). - Conjunctival haemorrhage is seen in seven per cent (seven in a 100). - Less than 0.5 per cent (one in 200) patients may have a blinding eye infection (Endophthalmitis) or raised pressure in the eye. - Very rarely, the injection needle can touch the lens, producing opacity (a cataract) or touch the retina, producing a retinal tear / detachment. - Some patients experience severe pain after the injection due to a corneal scratch / abrasion.
+- Up to 3.5 per cent (three to four in every 100) of patients may have a stroke or mini-stroke during the course of treatment.
+There is no clear evidence that this is directly due to the injections, but possibly due to the age-related risks of the patients undergoing the treatment. - Raised blood pressure (hypertension) is seen in up to eight per cent (eight in 100) of patients. - Nose bleeds have been reported in one per cent (one in 100) of patients. - Conjunctival haemorrhage is seen in seven per cent (seven in 100) of patients. - Less than 0.5 per cent (one in 200) of patients may have a blinding eye infection (Endophthalmitis), raised pressure in the eye or develop retinal detachment. - Very rarely, the injection needle can touch the lens, producing opacity (a cataract) or touch the retina, producing a retinal tear / detachment. - Some patients experience severe pain after the injection due to a corneal scratch / abrasion.
 This heals within 24 hours.